Shuffles of Context-Free Languages along Regular Trajectories: Proofs of

-\begin{remark} The previous decidability algorithm yields a \(\PSPACE\) upper bound.
-It stands for finding both grids and antigrids, as complementing a formula does not yield a blowup (and the algorithm works also with CNFs).
-Complexity not being the main subject of the present article, we only briefly sketch why it stands.
+To expand on \Cref{rem:complexity}, the previous decidability algorithm yields a \(\PSPACE\) upper bound.
+This bound stands for finding both grids and antigrids, as complementing a formula does not yield a blowup (and the algorithm works also with CNFs).
 We start by describing the size of a formula \(\psi\): any atomic formula with parameters \(c,d,e\) (and \(p\)) has size \(|c|+|d|+|e|+ |p|\), and \(|\psi|\) is the sum of the size of all its atomic subformulas.
-The first step of the algorithm is to shift the formula to avoid interesting lines.
+The first step of the algorithm is to shift the formula to avoid intersecting lines.
 By Cramer's rule, the intersection point of two lines only incur a quadratic blowup.
 Thus the new shifted formula only has a polynomial blowup.
 Moreover, there is a linear number of lines involved, and thus a linear number of regions.
 The common period \(p\) can be, on the worst case where every involved periods are different primes, exponentially large.
 This implies that the size of the cores, and their computation, take an exponential time.
 The final condition is simply the computation of the intersection of linear number of exponential sets, yielding an \(\EXPTIME\) algorithm.
 This can be strengthened into \(\coPSPACE\) by noting that we can guess an element and check if it is in the intersection.
-The checking takes polynomial time as arithmetic operation are polynomial is the bitsize, and thus checking membership in regions and in the semilinear set can be done in polynomial time.
+The checking takes polynomial time as arithmetic operation are polynomial in the bitsize, and thus checking membership in regions and in the semilinear set can be done in polynomial time.
 We conclude by Savitch's theorem.
-Note that the main blowup comes from the size of the global period, therefore whenever the LCM of all periods is polynomially related to the size of \(\psi\) (for instance when they are all the same), we have a \(\PTIME\) algorithm instead. \end{remark}
+Note that the main blowup comes from the size of the global period, therefore whenever the LCM of all periods is polynomially related to the size of \(\psi\) (for instance when they are all the same), we have a \(\PTIME\) algorithm instead. }{}